fregu856/papers/summaries/Multiplicative Interactions and Where to Find Them.md

 - I am however not overly impressed by the choice of experiments.

-- The experiment in figure 2 seems somewhat biased in their favor.
+- The experiment in figure 2 seems somewhat biased in their favor?
 I think it would be a more fair comparison if the number of layers in the MLP was allowed to be increased (since this would increase its expressivity)?